Jiang-Gianni/fw/README.md

 go install github.com/Jiang-Gianni/fw@latest
 ```

-and then run the following inside the desired directory:
+and then run the following inside the desired directory (requires a `go.mod` file -> a Go project):

 ```bash
 fw